Explore the Curriculum

 This unit investigates how microprocessors process information, demonstrates the size and the complexity of their circuitry, and explains how they are manufactured.

-This section defines the Internet, then goes on to explain the World Wide Web, hypertext, URLs, packets, bandwidth, connection choices, search engines, and the need to critically evaluate the quality of the information found on the Web.
+This unit defines the Internet, then explains the World Wide Web, hypertext, URLs, packets, bandwidth, connection choices, search engines, and the need to critically evaluate the quality of the information found on the Web.

-This section discusses the impact technological advances have on people's lives, with examples from the past and current day.
-Numerous side stories provide insights on ways the digital age is already affecting our lives.
-The final section talks about the accelerating rate of change and what we might expect to see in the near future.
+This unit discusses the impact technological advances have on people's lives, with examples from the past and current day.
+Several readings provide insights on ways the digital age is already affecting our lives, the accelerating rate of change, and what we might expect to see in the near future.